mindexa/mindAI/README.md

 ## Conclusion

-mAI is an innovative AI tutoring system that brings personalized, accessible, and interactive learning to students worldwide.
+mindAI is an innovative AI tutoring system that brings personalized, accessible, and interactive learning to students worldwide.
 By integrating seamlessly into **Mindexa**, it strengthens the mission of empowering education with cutting-edge AI while remaining free, scalable, and student-first.

 Made by the **Mindexa Team**